 The Grand Terroir Tasting lead by Atkins and Metcalfe © Spaswinefood

-What the wines from the Eastern Mediterranean have in common is a rich wine history and unique geogaphy, or in essence a Grand Terroir In fact Turkey can be described as the "Heart of the Grand Terroir".
+What the wines from the Eastern Mediterranean have in common is a rich wine history and unique geogaphy, or in essence a Grand Terroir.
+In fact Turkey can be described as the "Heart of the Grand Terroir".
 Southeastern Anatolia grape origins date back to 9000BC.
 There are 800 genetically identified indigenous grapes known from Turkey.
 The Turkish wine industry has undergone rebirth in the last 20 years.
 The rebirth of Turkey's wine industry includes wines made from indigenous and international grapes.
 Two Turkish wines selected for the Grand Terroir tasting were:

 1) Kavaklidere, Narince Chardonnay 2011 (wine #1 on tasting sheet) and